Are we getting the best out of developments in technology for public transport?02/05/2014 By Tim Sander

 An important sector development is that London buses will no longer accept cash payments from July this year.
 This is part of the trend of increasing reliance on technology in public transport.
 In London, 99 per cent of passengers already pay for their journey using Oyster, prepaid tickets, contactless payment card or concessionary tickets, according to Transport for London (TfL).

 A new system will be piloted in London, where tube travellers can swipe their smartphone instead of a contactless payment card such as an Oyster card.
 TfL aims to have the system up and running by the end of the year.
-Hoping it will be as hassle free as my experience with the app in Norway, I am really excited about this – most of all not having to queue to top up my Oyster card during rush hour anymore!
+Hoping it will be as hassle free as my experience with the app elsewhere, I am really excited about this – most of all not having to queue to top up my Oyster card during rush hour anymore!

-Based on how a simple app changed my perception of travelling around Oslo, I know how important an easy and hassle free public transport experience can be.
+I know how important an easy and hassle free public transport experience can be.
 If the pilot in London goes well, the new technology could help encourage people to take full advantage of the London public transport network.
 Personally, I hope I will soon be able to recommend a new app to my friends!